Robert Giard: Legacy

 During his lifetime, Giard's work had been exhibited in solo and group exhibitions, earning awards and grants.

 Some of his photographs are now in the collections of Brooklyn Museum, San Francisco Public Library, New York Public Library, and the Library of Congress.
-A complete archive of his work, journals and ephemera is at the American Collection of the Beinecke Rare Book and Manuscript Library at Yale University.
+A complete archive of his work, journals, and ephemera is at the American Collection of the Beinecke Rare Book and Manuscript Library at Yale University.
 Jonathan Silin, Giard's life partner, donated the materials to the Beinecke.

-The Robert Giard Foundation was formed in 2002 with the aim of preserving his photographic legacy, promoting his work for educational purposes, and encouraging the work of young photographers.
+The Robert Giard Foundation was formed in 2002 with the aim of preserving his photographic legacy, promoting his work for educational purposes, and encouraging young photographers.
 The annual Robert Giard Fellowship is a $10,000 grant to visual artists whose work addresses sexuality, gender, and issues of gay, lesbian, bisexual and transgender identity.